Falconry training and technique: Gauntlets

 Gauntlets or gloves are used by the falconer to turn the arm into a suitable perching surface.
 Falconry gloves may only cover the fist and wrist, while gauntlets for larger species extend to the elbow.
 An eagle glove may cover the entire arm and a portion of the chest, or it may be a heavy sheath worn over a standard hawking glove.
 The glove will have to be replaced with wear.

 Creance

-A creance is a long light line which is tied to the swivel or jesses.
-This is used only when training the bird to fly between a perch and the fist, as an assurance that the bird will not be lost in these early stages.
+A creance is a thin line used as a precautionary lead or guide when flying a hawk or falcon in an open space.
+It allows the handler to maintain control over the bird during training, when the bird's recall is expected to be untrustworthy.
+This may be when the bird is in an early stage of training, at a heavy weight, or going through environmental, hormonal, or metabolic changes that alter the bird's motivation.

+The creance typically is made of a lightweight, braided, and strong line or cord that is secured to the bird's jesses on one end and held by the handler on the other end to manage slack.
+The creance is not intended to be felt by the bird, unlike how a leash is designed to allow tension between the handler and the animal, and can result in an injury of the bird if the bird is stopped by the line too suddenly.
 The end away from the bird is most often wound around the spindle like a kite string; the creance can be wound or unwound with a single hand.
 This provides a means of storing the creance, and also provides a drag weight if the bird decides to fly off.